J24681357/gtfbotmain/README_FITHUSIM.md

 ### Rival Car Raffle
 1. Finishing a race in 4th place or better (or 1st place in a 2 car grid) will give you a Rival Car Raffle where a random car can be rewarded from the grid.
 When you unlocked a new car, it will be added to your garage and can be selectable as a new car.
-2. - 💡 There is also a random chance that no car will be unlocked from the shuffle.
+  - 💡 There is also a random chance that no car will be unlocked from the shuffle.

+### Rival Car Raffle

 <style>
   .footer {